American Head & Neck Society

 The purpose of this Award is to recognize individuals who have demonstrated leadership in promoting gender diversity in the field of Head and Neck Surgery and its related endeavors.
 A secondary goal is to encourage further training and mentorship of women leaders in our specialty.

-1. Demonstrated leadership and consistent track record of promoting gender diversity and equity in head and neck surgery and its related fields.
+1. Has demonstrated leadership and a consistent track record of promoting gender diversity and equity in head and neck surgery, and its related fields.

-2. Consistent support and promotion of women in head and neck surgery and its related endeavors, including demonstrable mentoring of women career advancements and promise through merit-based career advancements and promotions.
+2. Has consistently supported and promoted women in head and neck surgery and its related endeavors, as well as mentoring individuals through merit-based career advancements and promotions.

 #BeLikeButler